-Unit test automation as part of the regression testing cycle
+Unit test automation as a part of the regression testing cycle

 Developing unit tests for database objects become especially crucial in the case of product maintenance.
 As more and more changes are made to the database schema, stored procedures, functions, triggers and other SQL objects; It’s important to verify that these changes work as expected and do not break any existing functionality.
 Database unit test automation can provide an early indication about such changes, which can potentially generate functional software bugs later on.